 How is hypercalcaemia treated?

-The treatment of hypercalcemia depends on what is causing it and how severe it is.
-If the levels of calcium in your blood are only slightly high and you do not have any symptoms, then your doctor will monitor your condition on an ongoing basis.
-This will involve having blood tests every six months to check your calcium levels and kidneys.
+The treatment of hypercalcaemia depends on what is causing it and how severe it is.
+If the levels of calcium in your blood are only slightly high and you do not have any symptoms, your doctor will monitor your condition on an ongoing basis.
+This will involve having blood tests every 6 months to check your calcium levels and kidneys.
+Your doctor may advise you to:

 If your hypercalcaemia is due to an overactive parathyroid gland, you may require surgery to remove the parathyroid gland.
 Read more about treatment options for hyperparathyroidism.